kids

 Pizza Garden

-The kids filled the container with a good potting mix, then gently put in the seedlings.
+The children filled the container with a good potting mix, then gently put in the seedlings.
 They used their water spay guns on fine mist to give the seedlings a drink.

 Easy herbs for kids